nginxinc/nginx-azure-workshops/ca-notes/N4A-feedback.md

 Unique Server, Location, and Upstream block metrics are not available, everything is aggregated in to a Total, no metrics with fine grain resolution.

+Very difficult to even see the Upstream IP addresses, this is critical for a Proxy configuration.

 ***********